 The Boy on the Flying Trapeze was in love with the Contortionist, who—because of her extraordinary flexibility—was able to love herself, though only physically.
 She had a reoccurring fantasy about being licked all over by her favorite lion, who wanted to mount the Lion Tamer for reasons that had little to do with passion.

 The Lion Tamer was having an affair with the Ringmaster, who wanted her to consider a threesome with one of the donkeys, on stage in front of a live audience—three quid a peek, step right up, step right up!

-This entry is part of Jack Rusher’s journal, originally published January 21st, 2011, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 21st, 2011, in New York.